Flying with a Baby or Toddler

 Most parents will tell you to make sure to use the toilet before boarding the airplane.
 This will ensure fewer accidents and fewer trips to the tiny airplane toilet.

-During takeoff and landing, air pressure in the cabin can put pressure on little ears.
+During takeoff and landing, the air pressure in the cabin can put pressure on little ears.
 If your child is too young to suck on candy or chew gum, breastfeed or bottle feed the baby during those times.
 Some doctors may recommend offering your child pain medication such as Tylenol or ear drops.
 Check with your healthcare provider to get recommendations for flying.